sberan/Fixy/README.md

 Processors
 -------------
-Processors allow you to simulate stored procedures and other junk before your entities get persisted.
+Processors allow you to simulate stored procedures and other logic before your entities get persisted.
-You can add new entities via the processor as well.
+New entities can be added via the processor as well.

-Java Example:
+Example:

-    Fixy fixtures = new Fixy(entityManager);
+    Fixy fixtures = new JPAFixy(entityManager);
     fixtures.addProcessor(new Processor<Employee>(Employee.class) {
         public void process(Employee emp) {
             emp.setName(emp.getFirstName() + " " + emp.getLastName());